Honey badger facts, pictures and in-depth information: discover an infamous African animal with a reputation for toughness and tenacity.

 Small mammals make up the majority of the honey badger’s diet, but it will also eat reptiles (including snakes) and birds.

-The honey badger seeks out honey from bees’ nests and hives.
-It is the species’ liking for honey that gave the honey badger its name.
+The honey badger seeks out both honey and bee larvae from wild bee nests and beehives – a behavior that gave the honey badger its name.

 The honey badger is not an easy meal, and has few natural predators.
 However, despite its tough reputation, the honey badger is not at the top of the food chain.

-Large predators such as lions and leopards will prey on the honey badger.
-Black backed jackals have been known to prey on honey badger cubs.
+Large predators such as the lion, leopard and African rock python will prey on the honey badger, although usually only as a last resort if no other food is available.
+Black-backed jackals have been known to prey on honey badger cubs.

 Honey Badger Family & Related Animals